-Provider Qualifications
+Provider Qualifications and Responsibilities

-Homebuilders® agencies must be licensed in accordance with R.S.
-40:2151 et seq. for behavioral health service providers.
+Homebuilders® agencies must be licensed pursuant to La.
+R.S.
+40:2151, et. seq. for behavioral health service providers.
 The provider agency must meet all qualifications as required for other outpatient and rehabilitation agencies and must maintain documentation and verification of licensure, certification by IFD, staff criminal background checks, Tuberculosis (TB) testing, drug testing and required training for staff employed or contracted with the agency.
-Homebuilders®-only agencies are not required to be accredited due to the extensive nature of consultation by IFD.
+Homebuilders®only agencies are not required to be accredited due to the extensive nature of consultation by IFD.
 These agencies must maintain good standing with IFD, ensure fidelity to the Homebuilders® model and maintain licensure through the Louisiana Department of Health (LDH).